yorkie-team/yorkie/design/tree.md

 3-1.
 Traverse the range and identify nodes to be removed.
 If a node is an element node and doesn't include both opening and closing tags, it is excluded from removal.

 3-2.
-Update the `latestCreatedAtMapByActor` information for each node and mark nodes with tombstones in the `IndexTree` to indicate removal.
+Update the `maxCreatedAtMapByActor` information for each node and mark nodes with tombstones in the `IndexTree` to indicate removal.

 **[[STEP 4]](https://github.com/yorkie-team/yorkie/blob/fd3b15c7d2c482464b6c8470339bcc497204114e/pkg/document/crdt/tree.go#L642-L681)** Insert the given nodes at the appropriate positions (insert operation only)